Prisons - What happens while I am in prison

 Prisons have different departments.
-These will include a:
+These will usually include the following:

-- gatehouse and reception for when you arrive and leave
+• A gatehouse and reception for when you arrive and leave.

-- Chaplaincy (for emotional and spiritual care and support.
-It doesn’t matter if you are religious or not )
+• A Chaplaincy for emotional and spiritual care and support.
+It doesn’t matter if you are religious or not.

-- unit for the Offender Management team for managing your sentence plan
+• A unit for the Offender management team for managing your sentence plan.

-There is more information below about these areas.
+There is more information about these areas below.

-You will come into contact with different staff to help you while in prison.
+You will meet different staff to help you while you are in prison.
 They can give you information and advice while you are in prison and for your release.
 External organisations or charities may visit prisons to help with issues such as housing, money or finding a job.

 Where will I stay?

-Where you stay may be called wing or houseblock.
-In this factsheet it will be called a wing.
-There may be different wings for different prisoners.
+Where you stay may be called a houseblock.
+Houseblocks are usually divided into different wings.
+There may be different houseblocks for different prisoners.
 For example, new prisoners, prisoners on remand, sentenced prisoners and lifers may all stay in different areas.

-Some prisons have a healthcare wing to people who are very unwell.
+Some prisons have a healthcare wing.
 It is a bit like a hospital ward.
 You might go there if you have physical or mental health problems.

-Some prisons have wings for young offenders aged between 18-21 years old.
+Some prisons have houseblocks for young offenders aged between 18-21 years old.

 On each wing, there will be rooms or cells for you to sleep in.
-Sometimes there are shared rooms known as dormitories or you may need to share a cell with someone else.
-There will be food halls where you get your meals, showers and toilets, TV and pool tables, telephones and staff offices.
+Sometimes there are shared rooms known as dormitories.
+Or you may need to share a cell with someone else.
+There will be showers and toilets, TV and pool tables, telephones, staff offices and food halls where you get your meals.